Thick Soergel calculus in type A: Expression graphs and the idempotent

-The salient feature of $s^R_{I,i}$ is that, coming from the right, it counts from $1$ up to $i$, and continues to give a presentation for the longest element of $M_i = \{1,2,\ldots,i\}$.
-We will see that when $B_{s_I}$ interacts with other colors on the right, and those other colors are in $M_i$, then $s^R_{I,i}$ is the most useful representative of the isomorphism class, because the parts on the left ($123451234$ when $i=3$) will not play an important role.
+The salient feature of $\sb^R_i$ is that, reading from the right, it begins with an expression for the longest element of $M_i = \{1,2,\ldots,i\}$.
+We will see that when $B_{\sb}$ interacts with other colors on the right, and those other colors are in $M_i$, then $\sb^R_i$ is the most useful representative of the isomorphism class, because the parts on the left ($123451234$ when $i=3$) will not play an important role.
 This will become clear in examples to come.
-A similar statement holds for $t_I$, with $M_i=\{i,\ldots,n\}$.